Hi, I'm Amelie!

 My husband is very supportive of all my activities and we’ve lived in Singapore since 2014.
 At home, we speak Spanish - although it turns out to be more of a Spanglish dialect we made for ourselves – eat Latino-Asian and drink French.

-On a professional note, I’m an international marketer for a fintech company where I have the chance to keep on learning and growing every day while helping make financial services accessible to everyone everywhere.
+On a professional note, I’m an international B2B marketer for a marketing agency where I have the chance to keep on learning and growing every day while supporting the development of global brands.

 ABOUT THE RACE